Rose-STL-Lab/genie-climaqa/README.md

 The evaluation notebooks `mcq_evaluation.ipynb`, `freeform_evaluation.ipynb` and `cloze_evaluation.ipynb` contain code to download the *ClimaQA-Gold* dataset, visualize data samples and evaluation metrics.
 We have inclulded implementations of *default*, *few-shot* and *rag* settings.
 Alternatively, one can directly download the dataset from [HuggingFace](https://huggingface.co/datasets/UCSD-GENIE/ClimaQA) and use it as per their requirements.

 We provide code to evaluate OpenAI and open-source models using the [Together AI](https://www.together.ai/) API.
+One can easily test any custom model by implementing a new CustomLLMAgent similar to the ones here.
 The environment can be setup as follows:

 ```
 cd evaluation
 pip install -r requirements.txt
 ```

-Then, set the `OPENAI_API_KEY` and `TOGETHER_API_KEY` env variables in the `evaluation/.env` file accordingly
+Then, set the `OPENAI_API_KEY` and `TOGETHER_API_KEY` env variables in the `evaluation/.env` file accordingly.

-One can easily test any custom model by implementing a new CustomLLMAgent similar to the ones here.

 ## Citation